polkadot-js/api/UPGRADING.md

 This is a upgrade guide for users of the API.
 It does not attempt to detail each version (the [CHANGELOG](CHANGELOG.md) has all the changes between versions), but rather it tries to explain the rationale behind major breaking changes and how users of the API should handle this.

-While we try to keep the user-facing interfaces as stable as possible, sometime you just need to make additions to move forward and improve things down the road, as painful as they may be.
-Like you, we are also users of the API, and eat our own dogfood - and as such, feel any pains first.
+While we try to keep the user-facing interfaces as stable as possible, sometimes you just need to make additions to move forward and improve things down the road, as painful as they may be.
+Like you, we are also users of the API, and eat our own dogfood - and as such, feel any pains introduced first.

 ## 0.90.0-beta.0 (and newer), from 0.81.1 (and older)

 The 0.90.0-beta.0 release caters for the [Kusama network](https://kusama.network/) and pulls in all the changes to support [Substrate 2.x](https://github.com/paritytech/substrate), all while maintaining backwards compatibility to allow operation on networks such as [Polkadot's Alexander](https://polkadot.network/).

 To support the network and the new transaction formats, a number of changes were made to how extrinsics are handled and signed.
-In addition, as support for ongoing work where type definitions are to be supplied by the actual node metadata, the foundation has been laid in the SCALE encoding and representation of that encoding.
+In addition, as support for ongoing work where type definitions are to be supplied by the actual node metadata, the foundation has been laid to move to type definitions as opposed to classes for runtime types.

 ### Modules

 The first thing to be aware of is breakages when connecting to any new network, here older networks such as Alex are unaffected - the node metadata defines exactly what is available to the chain, so endpoints that worked yesterday still works today.

-There will no doubt be breakages in using calls to now non-existent endpoints (as populated by the metadata), if you are upgrading your nodes to Substrate 2.x.
+There will no doubt be breakages in using calls to now non-existent endpoints (as populated by the metadata) if you are upgrading your nodes to Substrate 2.x.
 Substrate 2.x has had a number of internal changes, where new modules and features are introduced (such as `babe` and `technicalCommittee`), some modules have been renamed (such as `contract` -> `contracts`) and modules such as `session` has been reworked to a large degree.

 To cater for both 1.x and 2.x support, the [@polkadot/api-derive](packages/api-derive) endpoints, do feature detection for the node type and should continue working as-is.
 Additionally a number of new derives have been added, specifically around elections.